IAMDXX/CMPUT391_YEG_Database/project/unit2/README.md

 Lab Note on HOW TO WRITE README.md:
-1. "FRAGMD ON" every you connet to the database.
+1. "PRAGMA ON" every you connet to the database.
 2. (opt.) sudo opt-gcd install numpy.py
 3. execution: python < >.py
 4. assumptions